michi-992/OnePage_Search_Application/README.md

 ### Search Items Management

-- API Endpoints: GET '/searchItems/user/{username}', POST '/searchItems/user/{username}/add'
+- API Endpoints:
+  - GET `/api/searchItems/user/{username}`
+  - POST `/api/searchItems/user/{username}/add`
 - Steps:
   - Users can fetch their search items using the GET '/searchItems' endpoint.
   - Users can add new search items using the POST '/searchItems' endpoint.
   - The search items are stored in the database and associated with the user.

+### Recipe Search by Title

+- API Endpoint:
+  - GET `/api/recipes/search-by-title?title={param}`
+- Steps:
+    - Users can search for recipes by title using the provided API endpoint.
+    - The API endpoint returns all recipes that contain the search term in their title.

 ### Role-Based Access Control